 What I do know is this, tomorrow is the beginning of whatever you want it to be, so Happy New Year and all the best for 2018.

-“You are never too old to set another goal or dream a new dream.”
-C. S. Lewis
+And remember, “You are never too old to set another goal or dream a new dream.”
+(C. S. Lewis).

-At least that is what I keep telling myself 🙂
+Well, at least that is what I keep telling myself anyway 🙂